felipelouza/mm-repair/Readme.md

 ## Internal tools

-### mat2csrv.py
+### csvmat2csrv
 Tool to compute the CSRV representation of a matrix.
-The input matrix is assumed to be in `csv` format unless its name ends with the `.dbl` extension in that case it is assumed to be in dense format with a 8-byte double per entry.
+The input matrix is assumed to be in `csv` format.
 Used by *matrepair*.
 Outputs the `.vc` and `.val` files.

+### csvmat2bin.py
+Tool to convert a matrix in csv format into binary int32/float32/double64 format (possibly removing some trailing or leading rows/columns).
+All matrix entries are represented so the outfile has size `rows*cols*sizeof(entry)`.
+Note that when using the int32 or float32 output formats some information will be lost if the input values are not of the right type.

 ### brepair/irepair0
 Tool using the RePair algorithm to grammar-compress a sequence of integers; the integer 0 is never compressed (ie, used in the rhs of a rule).
 Used by *matrepair* to compress the `.vc` file producing the `.vc.R` (rules) and `.vc.C` (sequence) files.